silhavyj/KIV-PSI-task02/README.md

 Upon successful execution, a file called `kiv-psi-task02-silhavyj` should be created.
 This file represents the executable binary of the application.

+### External libraries

+As for external libraries used in the project, I took advantage of the `cxxopts` library which parses arguments from the command line https://github.com/jarro2783/cxxopts.

 ## Execution

-The application does nto require any parameters to be passed in from the terminal.
-However, the user change a few things in order to change the behavior of the application.
+The application does not require any parameters to be passed in from the terminal.
+However, the user change a few things in order to adjust the behavior of the application.
 As a first step, run the application like so:

 ```bash
 ./kiv-psi-task02-silhavyj --help
 ```

-You will be prompted with a help menu which tells you all the options the server can be run with.
+You will be prompted with a help menu that tells you all the options the server can be run with.

 ```bash
 Multi-threaded HTTP server